masterzen/winrm/README.md

 make
 ```

-This will generate a binary in the base directory called `./winrm`.

 _Note_: this winrm code doesn't depend anymore on [Gokogiri](https://github.com/moovweb/gokogiri) which means it is now in pure Go.

-_Note_: you need go 1.1+.
+_Note_: you need go 1.5+.
 Please check your installation with

 ```
 go version